-John F. Green, Fifteenth Head of School, was the last to call Swetland home.
+John F. Green, 15th head of school, was the last to call Swetland home.
 After his retirement in 2013, an extensive renovation of the house was completed.
-With the goal of maintaining the integrity of the original space, the expansive 5-bedroom 3-bathroom house was updated to a 7-bedroom 7.5-bathroom home.
-The third floor was expanded, walls were removed, all appliances were upgraded, the kitchen was remodeled and new HVAC, plumbing and electrical were installed.
+With the goal of maintaining the integrity of the original space, the expansive five-bedroom, three-bathroom house was updated to a seven-bedroom, seven-and-a-half-bathroom home.
+The third floor was expanded, walls were removed, all appliances were upgraded, the kitchen was remodeled and new HVAC, plumbing and electrical systems were installed.

 Today, Swetland House is a beautifully furnished retreat for invited guests from all over the world.